Luther James-Wildin

-James-Wildin joined Notts County's academy in 2014 having previously played for Highfield Rangers in Leicester.
+James-Wildin joined Notts County's academy in 2014, having previously played for Highfield Rangers in Leicester.
 He signed his first professional contract with Notts County in May 2016, and spent the 2016–17 season on loan at non-League Northern Premier League club Grantham Town.
-He was released by Notts County at the end of the campaign and subsequently joined Nuneaton Town of the National League North in July 2017, where he spent one season.
-James-Wildin joined Stevenage for an undisclosed fee in May 2018.
+He was released by Notts County at the end of the season and subsequently joined Nuneaton Town of the National League North in July 2017, where he spent one season.
+James-Wildin joined Stevenage for an undisclosed fee in May 2018 and helped the club earn promotion to League One during the 2022–23 season.

 Early life

 Born in Leicester, England, James-Wildin is of Antiguan heritage.
-He started playing football competitively at the age of seven with Sunday league youth team Highfield Rangers.
-Wildin stated he was part of a "very successful young side" at Highfield Rangers that remained together for nearly ten years.
-At the age of 14, he wanted to play at a higher standard after realising he was performing to a high level when playing for Highfield Rangers.
-Prior to playing professional football, he was in an orchestra and also performed in a jazz band; playing the trumpet to a grade-8 level.
+He began playing football competitively at the age of seven with Sunday league youth team Highfield Rangers.
+James-Wildin stated he was part of a "very successful young side" at Highfield Rangers that remained together for nearly ten years.
+At the age of 14, he sought to play at a higher standard, having recognised that he was performing at a high level when playing for Highfield Rangers.
+Prior to playing professional football, he was in an orchestra and also performed in a jazz band, playing the trumpet to a Grade 8 level.

 Club career

 Notts County

 James-Wildin was offered trials at Nottingham Forest and Aston Villa, which were ultimately unsuccessful.
 He was scouted by Notts County whilst playing in an under-16 match in 2014.
-He was offered a one-week trial, which proved successful, and he signed a two-year scholarship to join the club's academy.
-Despite having not made a first-team appearance, James-Wildin signed his first professional contract at Notts County in May 2016.
+Following a successful one-week trial, he signed a two-year scholarship to join the club's academy.
+Despite not having made a first-team appearance, James-Wildin signed his first professional contract at Notts County in May 2016.

-A month into the 2016–17 season, on 19 September 2016, James-Wildin joined Grantham Town of the Northern Premier League on an initial one-month loan deal, in order to gain first-team experience.
-The loan agreement was later extended until the end of the season.
-James-Wildin made his debut for Grantham in a 4–0 victory over Stratford Town in the FA Trophy on 1 November 2016, coming on as a 77th-minute substitute in the match.
+A month into the 2016–17 season, on 19 September 2016, James-Wildin joined Grantham Town of the Northern Premier League on an initial one-month loan agreement in order to gain first-team experience.
+The loan was subsequently extended until the end of the season.
+He made his debut for Grantham in a 4–0 victory over Stratford Town in the FA Trophy on 1 November 2016, coming on as a 77th-minute substitute in the match.
 He established himself as a first-team regular thereafter, scoring his first goal for the club when he gave Grantham the lead in an eventual 2–1 away victory over Coalville Town on 11 April 2017.
 James-Wildin made 42 appearances in all competitions during the loan spell, scoring twice.